Key takeaways from Biden's first White House news conference - KION546

 He came prepared with a binder of talking points and a goal of staying on message, though at times he meandered and at moments grew defensive.

-The President broke new ground on his views of the Senate filibuster, said he expected to run again in 2024 and downplayed the prospect of withdrawing US troops from Afghanistan by the looming deadline.
+The President broke new ground on his views of the Senate filibuster, said he expected to run again in 2024, grew irate at the curtailing of voting rights and downplayed the prospect of withdrawing US troops from Afghanistan by the looming deadline.

 At a broader level, however, he provided the American people their first extended look at how their president operates, his grasp of his own power and his views toward the future.